The Calling of God

 In the process of researching and writing, I made the following choices:

-- I describe Jesus as someone who had emptied himself to be fully human (Philippians 2:7), and who had to learn through his suffering how to follow the calling of God within him (Hebrews 5:8-9).
+1. I describe Jesus as fully human.
+Paul writes that he 'emptied himself' to born human (Philippians 2:7), and the Letter to the Hebrews states that he had to learn through his suffering how to follow the calling of God within him (Hebrews 5:8-9).

-- I assume that an intensely religious Jew like Jesus would be using the Jewish scriptures to help him make sense of his experiences (see also my Psychological Analyses and the Historical Jesus).
+2. I assume that an intensely religious Jew like Jesus would be using the Jewish scriptures to help him make sense of his experiences (see also my Psychological Analyses and the Historical Jesus).
+You could characterize my approach as 'radical incarnation.'

 Contents